sfchrisgleason/python/README.md

 It will by default (if run with no options):

-1. Detect your IP and Subnet Mask, and generate a CODR block from that
+1. Detect your IP and Subnet Mask, and generate a CIDR block from that
 2. Scan that CIDR block using ICMP raw sockets
 3. Dump that info into a dictionary in memory to be tallied at a later time